Spotted Demon (bull): PRCA Bucking Bull of the Year

 Spotted Demon was selected the PRCA Bucking Bull of the Year this season.
 He was runner-up for the title in 2017.
 The bull bucked off every cowboy who drew him at a PRCA event this year.
 Julio Moreno lost his world champion bull contender, Roy, two years ago.
 He was waiting for one of Bushwacker's calves to mature.
 A call from his partner Dallas Schott changed things.
 Spotted Demon had qualified for the NFR three times consecutively.
-This year, the riders finally voted him bull of the year, while Bruiser was voted second.
+This year, the riders finally voted him Bull of the Year, while Bruiser was voted second.
 The bull was also running in third place in the PBR World Champion Bull race.
 Spotted Demon was one of the oldest PRCA Bucking Bull of the Year champions at 10 years old.
 However, Red Rock was 11 years old when he won in 1987.

 National Finals Rodeo

 In an interview during the NFR, Julio Moreno revealed that the owners do not get to feed their bulls while they are performing or being held in the pens in between.
 Moreno was concerned that Spotted Demon not gain any weight as he had just gotten the bull to slim down.
 They do, however, get to provide instructions for feeding.
 The bull performed better when he was slimmer.
 The bull had ended his 2018 season with some great outs.

 On Friday, December 7, Spotted Demon bucked off Garrett Tribble in Round 2.
 He threw off Tribble in 4.00 seconds for a bull score of 47.00 points.
 This gave the bull the lead in the Bull of the NFR title race at this point in the finals.
 His next out was in Round 10 with Boudreaux Campbell, whom he bucked off in 4.00 seconds for a bull score of 45 points, thus winning the NFR title.
-The last qualified ride on Spotted Demon at a PRCA event was at the California Rodeo Salinas by Tyler Taylor, who was scored 89.5 points on July 23, 2017.
 Spotted Demon ended his season with a career buckoff percentage of 89.47 percent.
 He had 25 round winning outs with five rider round wins.
 His average bull score was 45 points.
 His average buckoff time was 4.5 seconds.